kkevn/cs424_project2/README.md

 *Created by: Kevin Kowalski, Samuel Kajah, Vijay Vemu*

-More information can be found at the following project link: < Vijay's project page here >
+More information can be found at the following project link: https://sites.google.com/view/vijay-vemucs424/project-2

 ---